 Piney River Ranch

 As you head west from Denver, it seems like you’re surrounded by Colorado mountain wedding venues.
 Piney River Ranch puts you right in the heart of it all, 12 miles north of Vail.
 This log ranch-style venue is set alongside a crystal lake, all tucked beneath the Gore Range.
 The spacious pavilions offer Western charm (think whiskey barrel cocktail tables and vintage skis on the walls), whether you opt for an open-air reception or a cozy indoor celebration.
 Four cabins, a yurt, and three glamping tents are perfect for camping out before and after your wedding day.
 “Ranch-style” dining includes dishes like house-smoked trout and Colorado beef brisket.
-As your guests look out over Piney Lake, making s’mores around the fire, they will be blown away by the way the peaks glow as the sun sets.
+As your guests look out over Piney Lake, making s’mores around the fire, they will be blown away by the way the mountain tops glow as the sun sets.

-Give your guests a taste of the Colorado frontier as they gaze up at one of the state’s most beloved ski resorts.
+Give your guests a taste of the frontier as they gaze up at one of the state’s most beloved ski resorts at your Colorado wedding.
 This 1930s homestead has been transformed, pairing a manicured golf course with award-winning fine dining.
 The cabin-style venue can accommodate 120 guests in the winter as you exchange vows in front of the floor-to-ceiling stone fireplace, and up to 180 in the summer with ample room for outdoor ceremonies before you come inside for dinner and dancing.
 Treat your guests to an indulgent meal focused on sustainable practices and locally-sourced products (paired with a killer wine list!), and don’t forget to wander amongst the historic cabins and out-buildings scattered across the golf course for photos!

 Devil’s Thumb Ranch

 Want to get married in a Civil War-era barn overlooking the Continental Divide?
 Devil’s Thumb Ranch has you covered.
 This 6,000 acre ranch (surrounded by untamed wilderness) is a true taste of the Old West - with a few modern amenities thrown in.
 The Broad Axe Barn is a 2,900 square foot reception space that can fit up to 160 guests.
 Or, take over High Lonesome Lodge’s 31 guest rooms and reception space for up to 350, including a wall of windows overlooking the mountains and grazing horses.
-For a smaller group, the Timber House has 240-degree views, an expansive deck, and space for 40.
+For a smaller group, the Timber House has 240-degree views, an expansive wedding deck, and space for 40.
 And don’t miss the Ranch’s iconic ceremony site, a log-and-rope arch overlooking the fields.

 The Vista at Applewood Golf Course

 Located in the foothills of Golden, this venue features stunning views of the mountains, both indoor and outdoor venues, an on-site planner, and extensive rental services.
-There are three wedding spaces to choose from, including the Ceremony Garden which can accommodate 240 guests for both a ceremony and standing reception.
+There are three wedding spaces to choose from, including the Ceremony Garden which can accommodate 240 guests for both a ceremony and standing wedding reception.
 The Vista Room boasts floor-to-ceiling windows with banquet and ceremony seating for 240 guests.

 The Pines at Genesee